 "I'd burn it.
 Watch it all go up it flames."

-Thanks for listening to these stories.
+Thanks for listening to these stories and reading my chronic pain blog

 If you have a friend, colleague or family member who may be interested in reading my blogs click here.